 In summary, the study’s findings indicated that a combination of structured dispute resolution mechanisms significantly contributes to workplace harmony in the public health service.
 Grievance handling procedures and mediation provide formal and collaborative avenues for addressing conflicts, while labor union engagement and collective bargaining ensure employees have a voice in organizational decisions (Huang et al., 2023).
 Open communication channels and proactive management intervention foster transparency and timely conflict resolution, and workplace counseling alongside team-building initiatives strengthen relationships, morale, and cooperation among staff.
 Arbitration offers an impartial method for resolving complex disputes, and conflict management training equips employees with the skills to prevent and address disagreements effectively.
 Collectively, these mechanisms create a work environment characterized by trust, fairness, and collaboration, ultimately enhancing employee satisfaction, productivity, and overall organizational stability (Issah & Bawah, 2024).

-4. RECOMMENDATIONS

-The following are actions that should be taken on the basis of the findings of this study;

-Strengthen Communication and Conflict Management Systems:

-The Human Resource Office should implement a formal grievance handling system with clear procedures and timelines for resolution.

-Enhance Employee Engagement through Team-Building and Recognition Programs:

-The Human Resource Office/ Head of Administration should organize quarterly team-building workshops to strengthen collaboration and morale.

-Promote Active Labor Union Collaboration and Mediation Practices:

-The hospital Director and Labor Relations Office should schedule regular meetings between management and labor unions to address employee concerns and organizational priorities.
+5.

-5. CONCLUSION
+4. CONCLUSION

 The study established that positive employee–employer relations are fundamental to organizational performance, particularly in the healthcare sector.
 The findings highlighted that open communication, mutual respect, effective conflict resolution, and supportive management practices foster a harmonious workplace environment that enhances employee motivation, reduces turnover, and drives higher productivity.
 Furthermore, mechanisms such as grievance handling, mediation, union participation, and team-building initiatives were shown to strengthen trust, collaboration, and a sense of belonging among staff, enabling challenges to be addressed more effectively.
 Promoting strong employee relations and workplace harmony, therefore, emerges not only as a strategy for improving staff well-being but also as a critical driver of efficiency, innovation, and sustainable service delivery.

+5. RECOMMENDATIONS

+The following are actions that should be taken on the basis of the findings of this study;

+1. Strengthen Communication and Conflict Management Systems:

+• The Human Resource Office should implement a formal grievance handling system with clear procedures and timelines for resolution.

+2. Enhance Employee Engagement through Team-Building and Recognition Programs:

+• The Human Resource Office/ Head of Administration should organize quarterly team-building workshops to strengthen collaboration and morale.

+3. Promote Active Labor Union Collaboration and Mediation Practices:

+• The hospital Director and Labor Relations Office should schedule regular meetings between management and labor unions to address employee concerns and organizational priorities.

 COMPETING INTERESTS DISCLAIMER: